panda3d/panda3d-docs/source/debugging/running-panda3d-under-the-c++-debugger.rst

 |debugpanda2.jpg|

 Click ok, and confirm.
 You have now created the project, and the project is open for editing.
 You now need to access the "solution explorer:"

 |debugpanda3.jpg|

-Normally, you can see the solution explorer in the upper-right corner of visual studio.
+Normally, you can see the solution explorer in the upper-right corner of Visual Studio.
 It should show your project name (debugpanda).
 The word "debugpanda" needs to be highlighted - if it is not, click on it:

 |debugpanda4.jpg|